StefanopuloZ/wireframe/README.md

 $ npm start # to start the app
 ```

-If it's successfull, go to the `localhost:5050` in your browser and you'll be able to see the app
+If it's successfull, go to the `localhost:5050` in your browser and you'll be able to see the app.

 ## Project: